 Another Italian-themed establishment, Amici serves all the usual classics such as pasta, pizza and garlic bread, as well as the finest hand-cooked chips on the island.
 Whether enjoying a football match on the TVs inside the restaurant or gazing out at the ocean on their al fresco patio, you're sure to enjoy the friendly and welcoming atmosphere.

-It doesn't get much more home-cooked than this.
+Holidays to Thassos are the ideal opportunity to try some traditional Greek cuisine – and it doesn't get much more home-cooked than this.
 Located off the beaten track at a 10-minute remove from the town proper, Limenariotissa doesn't offer a fixed menu, or any airs and graces.
 What is does offer is a charming courtyard with grape vines for a roof and netted curtains for walls, while the staff really do treat you like one of the family as they serve up whatever is good on that particular day.

 Though they excel in seafood specialities, the mother and son duo behind Camping Pefkari don't limit themselves to just the staples of Greek cuisine.
 In fact, you can even get a hearty traditional English breakfast to give you a taste of home if your heart so desires.

 If you're a sucker for home cooking, you'll be sure to love Mum's Kitchen right on the beachfront.
 Grab a seat outside and watch the world go by while you dig into some of the most succulent grilled octopus you're likely to taste – but be warned, the beachside tables fill up quickly in the evening.